JiFish/Storyteller/commands.md

     !info or !status Show character stats and inventory.
     !stats or !s Show character stats only.
     !stuff or !i Show character inventory.
-    !newgame [name] [gender] [emoji] [race] [adjective] [seed] or !ng Rolls a new character and resets the game.
+    !newgame [name] [gender] [emoji] [race] [adjective] or !ng Rolls a new character and resets the game.
 Optionally customise the new character.
 Use ? to randomise a field.
-A numeric [seed] may be given in case you want to generate the same character again and again.
     !undo When dead, restore the game to the last page you turned to.
 You cannot undo fights, tests and some other actions!

 Some fun character ideas: